rexera/rexera.github.io/_tabs/about.md

 Aside from being increasingly proficient "sense-making machines" on formal levels, AIs fall short of what cannot be modeled intuitively at present, namely, agency/subjectivity, knowledge, experience, emotion, culture, ...
 Moreover, pain, gap, imperfection, ...
 Therefore, I aspire to engage in attempts at:

-- Self-supervised data curation
+- Self-supervised data/context curation
 - Synthesization and augmentation
-- _"Super"_ representation and alignment
+- _Omni_ representation and alignment
 - ...

-All serving full modality, large scale continous training and reinforcement learning.

-> While this may sound far-fetched, "if you don't live in the future today, you will live in the past tomorrow".
+> "If you don't live in the future today, you will live in the past tomorrow".
 I will keep making my contribution through consistent, bit-by-bit action.
-Even baby steps matter!
+Even baby steps matter.

 ---